 Get creative here, and let the demands of the individual sport guide exercise selection.

-Sean Jacobs is currently a Doctor of Physical Therapy student at Wingate University, graduating in December 2017.
-He is currently a CrossFit Level2 Trainer, and has been coaching CrossFit and weightlifting for 6+ years.
-In addition to finishing PT school, Sean competes in local weightlifting, powerlifting and CrossFit competitions.
-He is completing his last PT internship at Carolina Sports Clinic in Charlotte, and coaching at Progressive Fitness Development in Monroe, NC.
+Sean Jacobs is a Doctor of Physical Therapy from Wingate University, graduating in December 2017.
+He is currently a CrossFit Level2 Trainer and has been coaching CrossFit and weightlifting for 6+ years.
+In addition to finishing PT school, Sean competes in local weightlifting, powerlifting, and CrossFit competitions.

 - Cook JL, Purdam CR.
 Is tendon pathology a continuum?
 A pathology model to